Education (K-12): Protocols for returning to operation

 - After using the toilet

 - After contact with body fluids (e.g., runny noses, spit, vomit, blood)

 - Whenever hands are visibly dirty

 - Post handwashing signs near all sinks.
 WorkSafeBC handwashing signage is provided to communicate good handwashing practices.
-Workers, including teachers, administrators and support workers should wash their hands frequently to reduce the risk of transmission.
+Workers, including teachers, principals, vice-principals and support workers should wash their hands frequently to reduce the risk of transmission.

 - Encourage workers to bring an individual, filled water-bottle or other beverage container to school each day for their personal use to support hydration.
 Re-filling water stations may be used.
 Water fountains where a person drinks directly from the spout should be used minimally, and only if no other means of water access are available.

 - Workers may bring personal items and school supplies to school for their own use.
 This includes reusable food containers for bringing snacks and meals.
 Items brought regularly to and from school should be limited to those that can be easily cleaned and/or considered to be low risk (e.g., clothing, paper).

 - Limit frequently-touched items that are not easily cleaned.

 - Schools should minimize the number of adults (workers and others) who interact with cohorts/learning groups they are not a part of as much as is practical to do so while supporting learning and a positive, healthy, and safe environment.

 - Practice physical distancing with interacting with another cohort/learning group.
 For example, a secondary school teacher can teach multiple cohorts/learning groups but should maintain physical distance from students and other workers as much as possible.
 In an elementary or secondary school, two classes from different cohorts/learning groups can be in the same learning space at the same time if physical distancing can be maintained between people from different cohorts/learning groups.